 The Policy provides direction and guidelines to align boards’ multi-year financial planning and reporting processes with provincial requirements as outlined in the How to Comply section below.

 The policy is one component of a broader provincial framework for transparency, accountability and equity.
-Provincial, district and school educational objectives, outcomes and strategic plans should align with the Goals of Education and the Educated Citizen in Parts B and C of the Statement of Education Policy Order (PDF, 187KB) and the Policy Alignment and Policy Guidelines (PG) section below.
+Provincial, district and school educational objectives, outcomes and strategic plans should align with the Goals of Education and the Educated Citizen in Parts B and C of the Statement of Education Policy Order (PDF, 187KB) and the Policy Alignment and Policy guidelines and resources section below.

 Multi-year financial planning and reporting